 Common conditions of pet turtles include Vitamin A deficiency, respiratory diseases, abscesses, shell infections and fractures, and parasites.

-Turtles have several unique problems.
+Aquatic turtles such as the red-eared slider have several unique problems.
 Understanding these problems will allow you to better care for your pet and minimize future health care issues.

 For the purpose of this discussion, the common Red-eared Slider will be used to represent aquatic turtle feeding.

 For the purpose of this discussion, the common and popular Red-eared Slider will be used.An improper environment is the second most common cause of health problems encountered in reptiles (number one is nutrition).
 Properly housed and fed turtles grow rapidly, are healthier and happier.